YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time/MUPIP Error: This indicates that YottaDB could not open the journal file xxxx.

-Action: Review and trouble shoot accompanying messages.
+Action: Review and troubleshoot accompanying messages.

 ---------------
 JNLORDBFLU